cal-poly-dxhub/generic-chatbot-framework/README.md

         modelEndpointName: <The name of the SageMaker endpoint for the embeddings model (required for SageMaker models).>
     ```
     If multiple embedding models are configured, the first model in the list will be chosen by default unless modelRefKey is specified.

+-  **corpusConfig**: Configuration for the document corpus and ingestion settings.
+The solution provides two ingestion paths:
+    1. **Default Pipeline**: Uses Aurora PostgreSQL as the vector store
+      - Automatically provisions an ingestion pipeline
+      - Processes documents through Lambda functions
+      - Stores embeddings in Aurora PostgreSQL

+    2. **Amazon Bedrock Knowledge Base**: Uses OpenSearch Serverless as the vector store
+      - Leverages Amazon Bedrock's built-in ingestion capabilities
+      - Requires OpenSearch Serverless as the vector store
+      - Provides managed chunking and processing

+    > **Important**: To use Amazon Bedrock Knowledge Base, you must configure OpenSearch Serverless as your vector store in the `vectorStoreConfig` section.
+To use default ingestion pipeline, you must configure Aurora PostgreSQL as the vector store in the `vectorStoreConfig`.

+    ```yaml
+    corpusConfig:
+      corpusType: <'default' | 'knowledgebase'>
+      corpusProperties:
+        # chunking configuration for default
+        chunkingConfiguration:
+          chunkSize: <Number of characters per chunk, default is 1000>
+          chunkOverlap: <Number of characters overlapping between chunks, default is 200>
+        # chunk configuration for knowledgebase
+        chunkingConfiguration:
+          chunkingStrategy: <'FIXED_SIZE' | 'SEMANTIC', default is 'FIXED_SIZE'>
+            # For FIXED_SIZE strategy
+            fixedSizeChunkingConfiguration:
+              maxTokens: <Maximum tokens per chunk (1-1000), default is 512>
+              overlapPercentage: <Overlap between chunks (0-100), default is 20>
+            # For SEMANTIC strategy
+            semanticChunkingConfiguration:
+              maxTokens: <Maximum tokens per chunk (1-1000)>
+              overlapPercentage: <Overlap between chunks (0-100)>
+              boundaryType: <'SENTENCE' | 'PARAGRAPH'>
+    ```

 **Chat history configuration (optional)**
 By default, this solution uses DynamoDB to store chat history.
 Alternatively, it supports storing chat history in the same PostgreSQL database as the vector store.